Top 5 Office Projects Under Construction in Austin

 3. Building AC03 at Apple’s Austin Campus

 Building AC03 is part of the second phase of Apple’s campus, a $1 billion, 33-acre development started in 2019.
-At the time, the project was designed to include 3 million square feet and to accommodate 5,000 employees, with room to grow to 15,000.
+At the time, the project was designed to include 3 million square feet and accommodate 5,000 employees, with room to grow to 15,000.

-The property at 6900 W. Parmer Lane was initially designed to include 203,941 square feet, with an estimated cost of $210 million.
+The building was initially designed to measure 203,941 square feet, with an estimated cost of $210 million.
 It is part of the latest office addition at the site, expected to add 900,000 square feet of space.

 4. 1501 Lavaca St.